-- M. du Pin, a French trader and wife, the latter was the widow of Charles Lee, who was scalped by the Indians at Fort Dearborn in April, 1812.
+- M. du Pin, a French trader, and wife who was the widow of Charles Lee, who was scalped by the Indians at Fort Dearborn in April 1812.

-- David McKee, the “village blacksmith,” who was a recent arrival.
+- David McKee, the “village blacksmith,” was a recent arrival.

-- Victoire, Genevieve and Jean Baptiste Mirandeau, servants in the Kinzie household.
+- Victoire, Genevieve, and Jean Baptiste Mirandeau, are servants in the Kinzie household.

 - Antoine Ouilmette and wife, the former was in Mr. Kinzie’s employ.

 Compiled by Dr. Neil Gale, Ph.D.

 "SAVAGE" is a word defined in U.S. dictionaries as a Noun, Verb, Adjective, and Adverb.
 Definitions include:

 - a person belonging to a primitive society